zaiisao/Documentation/en/Video/web_prepare.md

 1. Install a web server, such as Apache, Nginx, or Node.js.
 2. Import the downloaded Agora Web SDK to your web server.
-3. Set up your web server properly so that you can access the sample app page or your own app page on the supported browsers, see [Prerequisites](#pre) .
+3. Set up your web server so that you can access the sample app page or your own app page on the supported browsers, see [Prerequisites](#pre).

 The Web environment is now set to use the Agora SDK.